fcosic1/RPR-Project/README.md

 12. 2 design patterns minimum (2 points)
 13. JavaDoc documentation (1 point)
 14. Using .properties files for configuration (1 point).

+Since we had the liberty of picking our own project topics, i made a simple app for adding books in library.